Lightning-Universe/lightning-flash/docs/source/installation.md

 pip install lightning-flash
 ```

-Optionally, you can install Flash with extra pacakges for each domain or all domains.
+Optionally, you can install Flash with extra packages for each domain or all domains.
 ```bash
 pip install 'lightning-flash[image]'
 pip install 'lightning-flash[image_style_transfer]'